aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Required resources

-Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state.
-Your lambda functions will need read and write access to it.
-DynamoDB is currently the only supported persistent storage layer, so you'll need to create a table first.
+Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your lambda functions will need read and write access to it.

+As of now, Amazon DynamoDB is the only supported persistent storage layer, so you'll need to create a table first.

 > Example using AWS Serverless Application Model (SAM)

 === "template.yml"

-    ```yaml
+    ```yaml hl_lines="5-13 21-23"
     Resources:
+      IdempotencyTable:
+        Type: AWS::DynamoDB::Table
+        Properties:
+          AttributeDefinitions:
+            -   AttributeName: id
+                AttributeType: S
+          KeySchema:
+            -   AttributeName: id
+                KeyType: HASH
+          TimeToLiveSpecification:
+            AttributeName: expiration
+            Enabled: true
+          BillingMode: PAY_PER_REQUEST

       HelloWorldFunction:
       Type: AWS::Serverless::Function
       Properties: